David Babayan: Career

 Since 2004, Babayan has been employed by the Artsakh University as a lecturer in political science, geopolitics.
 From 1998 to 2007, he was also employed by the Russian-Armenian University lecturing in law.
 He has published more than 300 books and monographs of scientific research in the areas of the Azerbaijani-Karabagh conflict settlement, Caucasian geopolitics, great power competition and Chinese geopolitics.

 In parallel with these positions, he was also held positions in government ministries of the Artsakh Republic including the Ministry of Foreign Affairs of the (2000 - 2001); the Presidential Planning Group (2001 - 2015); Assistant to the President (2005 - 2007); Head of the Central Information Department of the Office President (2007 - 2021).
 From January 4, 2021 to January 12, 2023, he was the Minister of Foreign Affairs of the Artsakh Republic.
 In his capacity as Foreign Minister, he has sent letters to the United Nations, the Council of Europe and the co-chairs of the OSCE Minsk Group highlighting the illegal detention of Armenian servicemen and civilians in the Republic of Azerbaijan.

 On January 17, 2023, he was appointed Advisor to the President of the Artsakh Republic - Representative at Large of the Artsakh Republic President.

 He has chaired the party that he founded - the Artsakh Conservative Party - since 17 April 2019.

 Surrender to Azerbaijani authorities

 Following the 2023 Azerbaijani offensive in Nagorno-Karabakh on 19 and 20 September and the capitulation of Artsakh, Babayan announced his departure to Azerbaijani-controlled Shusha and his surrender to the Azerbaijani authorities, adding that "my failure to appear, or worse, my escape, will cause serious harm to our long-suffering nation, to many people, and I, as an honest person, hard worker, patriot and Christian, cannot allow this."

 On 30 September 2023, the Prosecutor General's Office of Azerbaijan announced that Babayan had been detained.
 He has been charged with “planning, preparing, unleashing and waging an aggressive war.”
+On 3 October 2023, he and three former presidents of Artsakh, Arkadi Ghukasyan, Bako Sahakyan and Arayik Harutyunyan, were detained by the State Security Service of Azerbaijan and brought to Baku.